A sharpened Strichartz inequality for the wave equation: Proof of Theorem

 for some constant $C$.
 This implies that

 as the last integrand is odd.
 This completes the proof of Theorem \ref{thm:put} in the odd dimensional case.

 The reason why this argument fails in even dimension is that Corollary~\ref{cor:sym_trick} is not applicable in that case.
 In order to prove that, in fact, $\fboldstar$ is not a critical point in even dimension, we need only prove that the derivative is nonzero in a single direction.
-A bad choice would be to take the direction $\fbold=(f_0, 0)$, where $f_0$ corresponds to a spherical harmonic of degree $1$ under the Penrose transform \eqref{eq:Penrose_field_transformation}, as then we would be moving in the direction of the symmetries of the inequality; see entries 5 and 6 in \eqref{eq:symmetry_table}.
-Instead we consider the zonal spherical harmonic of degree $2$; see \eqref{eq:collective_index}. \begin{lem} Let $d\ge 2$ be even and let $\fbold=(f_0, 0)\in \PhaseSpace(\R^d)$ be the initial data corresponding to
+A bad choice would be to take the direction $\fbold=(f_0, 0)$, where $f_0$ corresponds to a spherical harmonic of degree $1$ under the Penrose transform \eqref{eq:Penrose_field_transformation}, as then we would be moving in the direction of the symmetries of the inequality; see entries 5 and 6 in Table~\ref{tab:symmetry_table}.
+Instead we consider a zonal spherical harmonic of degree $2$, which we denote by $Y_{2, 0}$ in agreement with the notation of Section 3. \begin{lem} Let $d\ge 2$ be even and let $\fbold=(f_0, 0)\in \PhaseSpace(\R^d)$ be the initial data corresponding to